Hybrid Mamba-Attention Neural Architecture for Channel Estimation: Simulations

-We evaluate the MSE and BER performance on the ETU channel over an extended SNR range to investigate the robustness capability.
-The extended SNR range is from 5 dB to 30 dB and maximum Doppler shift is from 0 Hz to 97 Hz.
+We evaluate the MSE and BER performance across SNRs from 5dB to 25dB and the maximum Doppler shift is from 0Hz to 97Hz.

-Fig.~\ref{MSE} provides the MSE performance for each method over the SNR range from 5 dB to 30 dB.
+Fig.~\ref{MSE} provides the MSE performance for each method when the design channel matches the test channel.
 Compared with LS estimate, the MambaNet significantly improves the performance which also outperforms InterpolateNet, HA02 and Channelformer for the whole SNR range.
-For InterpolateNet, the corresponding MSE varies from 0.0013 to 0.0203 which is worse than other neural network solutions.
-Compared with HA02 and Channelformer, the MSE of MambaNet decreases by 0.00072 and 0.000065 for 30dB SNR respectively.
-Moreover, MambaNet outperforms the MMSE method at 30dB SNR, while MMSE requires exact channel information to precisely predict the complete channel matrix.
+For InterpolateNet, the corresponding MSE varies from 0.0021 to 0.0325 which is worse than other neural network solutions.
+Compared with HA02 and Channelformer, the MSE of MambaNet decreases by 0.00072 and 0.00033 for 25dB SNR respectively.
+Moreover, MambaNet outperforms the MMSE method at 25dB SNR, while MMSE requires exact channel information to precisely predict the complete channel matrix.
 These results demonstrate the effectiveness and practicality of the customized Mamba block, whose bidirectional selective state scan enables long-range propagation of element-wise correlation information, allowing MambaNet to achieve superior estimation performance compared with other solutions.

 Fig.~\ref{BER} compares the BER performance of each method over this extended SNR range, where the MambaNet achieves the best performance.
-At 5 dB SNR point, MambaNet achieves 0.0057 BER while Channelformer has a BER value of 0.0058.
-The corresponding BER values for InterpolateNet and HA02 are 0.0064 and 0.0060 respectively.
-The BER values at 30 dB SNR are 0.00023 for HA02, 0.00021 for InterpolateNet and 0.00019 for Channelformer respectively.
-MambaNet achieves a very low BER of 0.00018 while MMSE method only achieves a BER of 0.00022.
+At 5dB SNR point, MambaNet achieves 0.0994 BER while Channelformer has a BER value of 0.1002.
+The corresponding BER values for InterpolateNet and HA02 are 0.1084 and 0.0999 respectively.
+The BER values at 25dB SNR are 0.00023 for HA02, 0.00021 for InterpolateNet and 0.0020 for Channelformer respectively.
+MambaNet achieves a very low BER of 0.0017 while MMSE method only achieves a BER of 0.0014.
 For the high SNR range, neural network solutions can outperform the MMSE method because this paper uses linear interpolation for the MMSE method to obtain the complete channel prediction.